GavinDmello/Mumbo/README.md

 # Mumbo

-A simple in key value store written in Golang.
+A simple key value store written in Golang.

 ## Download
 You can check out the latest releases and download the binary.